Anderson localization of electromagnetic waves in three dimensions

 To obtain the ultimate confirmation of AL of light in PEC composites, we simulate dynamics of the transverse spreading of a tightly focused pulse---a measurement that has been widely adopted in localization experiments\cite{2010_van_Tiggelen, hu08, sperling13}.
-A pulse centered at $\lambda = 650$ nm with a bandwidth of 90 nm is focused to a small spot of area $\simeq 0.5$ $\mu \rm{m}^2$ at the front surface of a wide 3D slab of dimensions 33$\mu$m$\times$33$\mu$m$\times$3.3$\mu$m, c.f.
+A pulse centered at $\lambda = 650$ nm with a bandwidth of 90 nm is focused to a small spot of area $\simeq 0.5$ $\mu \rm{m}^2$ at the front surface of a wide 3D slab of dimensions 33 $\mu$m$\times$33 $\mu$m$\times$3.3 $\mu$m, c.f.
 Fig.~\ref{fig:PEC_spreading}a.
-We compute the transverse extent of intensity profile at the back surface of the slab.
+We compute the transverse extent of intensity distribution $I(x,y,z=L;t)$ at the back surface of the slab.
 For a diffusive PEC slab with $f=15\%$, we observe a rapid transverse spreading of light with time in Fig.~\ref{fig:PEC_spreading}b, which approaches the lateral boundary of the slab within $\sim$ 2 ps.
-In sharp contrast, in the localized regime in Fig.~\ref{fig:PEC_spreading}c ($f = 48$\%), the transmitted intensity profile remains transversely confined even after 20 ps.
+In sharp contrast, in the localized system in Fig.~\ref{fig:PEC_spreading}c ($f = 48$\%), the transmitted intensity profile remains transversely confined even after 20 ps.
 This time corresponds to a free space propagation of 6 mm, which is $\sim 2000$ times longer than the actual thickness of the slab.
 Figure~\ref{fig:PEC_spreading}d quantifies this time evolution with the output beam diameter $d(t)=2[\text{PR}(t)/\pi]^{1/2}$, where $\text{PR}(t)=[\int\int I(x,y,L;t) dx dy]^2/\int\int I(x,y,L;t)^2 dx dy$ is the intensity participation ratio.
 For a diffusive slab, $d(t) \propto t^{1/2}$, while in the localized regime, $d(t)$ saturates at a value of the order of slab thickness $L$.
-Further evidence of AL include non-linear depth profile and strong non-Gaussian fluctuations of intensity inside the sample, see SI.
-We also confirm our results by repeating calculations for a 3D slabs of PEC spheres with larger radius $r = 100$ nm, and obtaining similar scaling behavior, c.f.
-SI, as in Figs.~\ref{fig:PEC_scaling}cd.
+Such an arrest of the transverse spreading in the localized PEC systems persists with increased spatio-temporal resolution of the numerical simulation (SI).
+Further evidence of AL include non-linear depth profile and strong non-Gaussian fluctuations of intensity inside the system (SI).
+We also confirm our results by repeating calculations for 3D slabs of PEC spheres with larger radius $r = 100$ nm, and obtaining similar scaling behavior (SI), as in Figs.~\ref{fig:PEC_scaling}cd.